manticoresoftware/manticoresearch/manual/Searching/Options.md

 ### idf
 Quoted, comma-separated list of IDF computation flags.
 Known flags are:

-* normalized: BM25 variant, idf = log((N-n+1)/n), as per Robertson et al
+* `normalized`: BM25 variant, idf = log((N-n+1)/n), as per Robertson et al
-* plain: plain variant, idf = log(N/n), as per Sparck-Jones
+* `plain`: plain variant, idf = log(N/n), as per Sparck-Jones
-* tfidf_normalized: additionally divide IDF by query word count, so that `TF*IDF` fits into [0, 1] range
+* `tfidf_normalized`: additionally divide IDF by query word count, so that `TF*IDF` fits into [0, 1] range
-* tfidf_unnormalized: do not additionally divide IDF by query word count where N is the collection size and n is the number of matched documents
+* `tfidf_unnormalized`: do not additionally divide IDF by query word count where N is the collection size and n is the number of matched documents

 The historically default IDF (Inverse Document Frequency) in Manticore is equivalent to `OPTION idf='normalized,tfidf_normalized'`, and those normalizations may cause several undesired effects.

-First, idf=normalized causes keyword penalization.
+First, `idf=normalized` causes keyword penalization.
 For instance, if you search for `the | something` and `the` occurs in more than 50% of the documents, then documents with both keywords `the` and `something` will get less weight than documents with just one keyword `something`.
 Using `OPTION idf=plain` avoids this.
-Plain IDF varies in `[0, log(N)]` range, and keywords are never penalized; while the normalized IDF varies in [-log(N), log(N)] range, and too frequent keywords are penalized.
+Plain IDF varies in `[0, log(N)]` range, and keywords are never penalized; while the normalized IDF varies in `[-log(N), log(N)]` range, and too frequent keywords are penalized.

-Second, idf=tfidf_normalized causes IDF drift over queries.
+Second, `idf=tfidf_normalized` causes IDF drift over queries.
 Historically, we additionally divided IDF by query keyword count, so that the entire `sum(tf*idf)` over all keywords would still fit into [0,1] range.
 However, that means that queries `word1` and `word1 | nonmatchingword2` would assign different weights to the exactly same result set, because the IDFs for both `word1` and `nonmatchingword2` would be divided by 2. `OPTION idf='tfidf_unnormalized'` fixes that.
 Note that BM25, BM25A, BM25F() ranking factors will be scale accordingly once you disable this normalization.

 IDF flags can be mixed; `plain` and `normalized` are mutually exclusive; `tfidf_unnormalized` and `tfidf_normalized` are mutually exclusive; and unspecified flags in such a mutually exclusive group take their defaults.
 That means that `OPTION idf=plain` is equivalent to a complete `OPTION idf='plain,tfidf_normalized'` specification.